SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/users-in-other-tenants.html.md

 **Subtenant/user level**

 If support user access is disabled on platform level, it may still be enabled by a subtenant user.
-This is done by clicking **Enable support access** in the **User** menu, see [User menu](/guides/users-guide/overview#user-settings).
+This is done by clicking **Enable support user** in the **User** menu, see [User options and settings](/guides/users-guide/overview#user-settings).

 The support access is then not restricted to the user who activated it but applies to all users of the subtenant.
 This is necessary for retracing of role/right issues.

-After a user has activated support access, the menu item changes to **Disable support access**, so that the user can disable a pending support request which has been resolved actively before it expires.
+After a user has activated support access, the menu item changes to **Disable support user**, so that the user can disable a pending support request which has been resolved actively before it expires.

 The duration of the active support request is configurable on platform level (default is 24 hours), see [Customizing the platform](/guides/users-guide/enterprise-edition#configuration).

 Each new support request will prolong the support duration for the specified number of hours.
 After the last support request in a subtenant has expired or has been actively disabled by the user, the support user access for the subtenant will immediately be disabled (if not enabled globally).

-Details on the status of support user requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [Managing tenants](/guides/users-guide/enterprise-edition/managing-tenants.)
+Details on the status of support user requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [Managing tenants](/guides/users-guide/enterprise-edition#managing-tenants).

 ### Configuring support users